 Boban Blagaic et al. (2004) administered BPC-157 to mice exposed to acute ethanol intoxication.
 The results were unambiguous.

 A follow-up study (Boban-Blagaic et al., 2006) identified the mechanism: BPC-157 modulates the nitric oxide system during ethanol exposure.
-The researchers concluded that BPC-157 functions as a "suitable alcohol antagonist."
+The researchers concluded BPC-157 functions as a "suitable alcohol antagonist."

 Sources: Boban Blagaic et al., 2004 | Boban-Blagaic et al., 2006